 TIM rolled out its 5G network on 3.6-3.8 GHz mid-band.
-In this initial phase TIM is deploying Ericsson’s 3GPP standards-based Non-Standalone 5G portfolio from Ericsson Radio System, supported through a software upgrade of their existing Ericsson core network.
+In this initial phase TIM is deploying Ericsson’s 3GPP standards-based Non-Standalone 5G portfolio from Ericsson Radio System, supported through a software upgrade of their existing 5G Core network.

 Built on top of TIM’s 4G network, the enhanced mobile broadband capabilities will enable customers to connect to both 4G and 5G simultaneously to get the best possible experience even in the most crowded areas.

 Ericsson has provided TIM with Massive MIMO radios from its mid-band portfolio.
 With the 4G-5G dual connectivity technology, TIM’s 5G network provides top data speeds to deliver a superior user experience.